Take charge on tour – the cyclist’s guide to electric power generation

 The USB charger’s electronics ‘condition’ the alternating current and 6V provided by the dynamo to the specified 5V DC.
 They can be incorporated in a dynamo-powered headlamp or installed in a discrete unit that can then be fitted somewhere on the bike.

-Obviously, the cost of a dynamo hub includes a wheel build and parts, but once bought, it is a product that can be expected to last for years.
+The cost of a dynamo hub includes a wheel build and parts, but once bought, it’s a product that can be expected to last for years.
 Weight may be a consideration, but a Schmidt SON hub weighs less than 400g and a Shimano XT less than 500g.
 In comparison, a regular aluminium non-disc front hub is around 150g.

-Drag when not generating power is not only insignificant – the equivalent of an average-weight cyclist climbing one foot per mile – but irrelevant if the hub is to be used for in-ride device charging, when it will be the same as when using lights – i.e. around five to six per cent of total effort, which roughly corresponds to a 90kg rider-plus-bike climbing a 1:1,000 gradient.
+Drag when not generating power is not only insignificant – the equivalent of an average-weight cyclist climbing one foot per mile – but irrelevant if the hub is to be used for in-ride device charging, when it will be the same as when using lights – that is, around 5 to 6% of total effort, which roughly corresponds to a 90kg rider-plus-bike climbing a 1:1,000 gradient.
 That’s around five feet of climbing per mile.

 In use, a device may consume more power than the dynamo can generate; some smartphone mapping software, for example, can drink a lot of juice.
 Turning off unwanted programs and applications may reduce power consumption to a manageable level.
 As a rule, a dynamo-powered USB charger will struggle to power a device requiring more than 1 amp unless you consistently ride at race speed.